cryptoonline/InsideJob/README.md

 XiaoFeng Wang, Indiana University at Bloomington

-Carl A Gunter, University of Illinois at Urbana-Champaign
+Carl A. Gunter, University of Illinois at Urbana-Champaign